Effect of Jitter on the Settling Time of Mesochronous Clock Retiming Circuits: Markov chain model of the clock recovery circuit

-\item[Case2 ] As the bandwidth of the channel decreases, the jitter histogram splits and produces two distinct peaks \cite{ddj_prediction}.
-This shows that the ISI due to the immediate previous bit is dominant (Figure~\ref{fig:ch6:moderate_isi}).
+\item[Case 2 ] As the bandwidth of the channel decreases, the jitter histogram splits and produces two distinct peaks~\cite{ddj_prediction}.
+This shows that the ISI due to the immediate previous bit is dominant (Fig.~\ref{fig:ch6:moderate_isi}).

-\item[Case3 ] Further reduction in the bandwidth shows that the jitter histogram splits into 4 regions as shown in Figure~\ref{fig:ch6:high_isi}.
+\item[Case 3 ] Further reduction in the bandwidth shows that the jitter histogram splits into 4 regions as shown in Fig.~\ref{fig:ch6:high_isi}.
 This shows that the ISI due to previous two bits is dominant.

 \end{description}